 Ayn Rand called herself a capitalist and has been a huge influence on American libertarians and conservatives in the 21st century.
 She is also on record as saying: “I am not primarily an advocate of capitalism, but of egoism; and I am not primarily an advocate of egoism, but of reason.
 If one recognizes the supremacy of reason and applies it consistently, all the rest follows.”
 And she was an atheist and anti-Christian, since she believed that belief in God was irrational.

 This is why I was surprised when, a few years back, it seemed like a lot of evangelical Christians were walking around with dogeared copies of her Atlas Shrugged.
 At that time, some went on record saying, “It’s either Ayn Rand or Jesus Christ, but you can’t have both.”
 Others countered that one must be discerning about all truth claims.
-Both of these points have their use, but in Rand’s case, we must begin with the fact that that there is a severe disconnect between Rand’s “Objectivism” and Christianity of any denomination; not everyone will agree with me.
+Both of these points have their use, but in Rand’s case, we must begin with the fact that that there is a severe disconnect between Rand’s “Objectivism” and Christianity of any denomination; here is a Christian who thinks Rand, by rejecting altruism, is more Christian than are Christians.

 Ayn Rand was not the Devil, nor was everything Rand said in error; no fallible human being can hope to achieve total wrongness!
 My point is that some Christians have proceeded as follows: